titu1994/Keras-Classification-Models/README.md

 1. Run the cifar10.py script to train the DenseNet 40 model
 2. Comment out the model.fit_generator(...) line and uncomment the model.load_weights("weights/DenseNet-40-12-CIFAR10.h5") line to test the classification accuracy.

+Contains weights for DenseNet-40-12 and DenseNet-Fast-40-12, trained on CIFAR 10.

 Available at : <a href="https://github.com/titu1994/DenseNet">DenseNet in Keras</a>

 # <a href='https://github.com/titu1994/Snapshot-Ensembles'>Snapshot Ensembles in Keras</a>